nickp60/riboSeed/README.md

 * [`External Requirements`](./README.md#external-requirements)

 ## Before We Start
-This pipeline is still very much in testing.
 Please back up any and all data used, and work within a virtualenv.

 Genome assembly gobbles RAM.
 If you, like me, are working on a 4gb RAM lappy, don't run riboSeed in parallel and instead run in series by using the `--serialize` option.
 That should prevent you from running out of RAM during the final SPAdes calls.

 ## Description

-riboSeed is an supplemental assembly refinement method to try to address the issue of multiple ribosomal regions in a genome, as these create repeates unresolvable by short read sequencing.
+riboSeed is an supplemental assembly refinement method to try to address the issue of multiple ribosomal regions in a genome, as these create repeats unresolvable by short read sequencing.
 It takes advantage of the fact that while each region is identical, the regions flanking are unique, and therefore can potentially be used to seed an assembly in such a way that rDNA regions are bridged.

 The pipeline consists of 3 main stages: preprocessing, de fere novo assembly, and visualization/assessment